bigbong420/CollectionManager/README.md

 # Music Collection Manager

 A JavaSwing application for cataloguing, grading, and sorting vinyl records, CDs, and cassettes.

-You can view a demo of the program and test inputs at: https://youtu.be/7W-CENAy4A0
+You can view a demo of the program and test cases at: https://youtu.be/7W-CENAy4A0

 ## Features